PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 These IFC files can be transformed into knowledge graphs (RDF graphs in TTL format) using an open IFCtoLBD Python converter that is available here: https://github.com/ISBE-TUe/IFCtoLBD.
 This leads to a graph (TTL file) that can be loaded into a graph databases, such as [OntoText GraphDB](https://graphdb.ontotext.com/).

-While you work on the Barn model first and foremost, similar sample data (RVT, IFC, TTL) is also available here for the Atlas building: https://github.com/ISBE-TUe/atlas-building-graph
+While you work on the Barn model first and foremost, similar sample data (RVT, IFC, TTL) is also available here for the Atlas building : https://github.com/ISBE-TUe/atlas-building-graph

 ![bimmodel.jpg](bimmodel.jpg)